Builditluc/wiki-tui/CONTRIBUTING.md

 * `cd path/to/your/clone`
 * `cargo build`

-Then, branch off from the `experimental` branch:
+Then, create new branch for your feature bug fix:

-`git checkout -b myfeature experimental`
+`git checkout -b myfeature`

 And you're good to go!